sachithdh/GeminiCLI/README.md

 # Gemini-For-Terminal

-Using this tool you can use latest [gemini-1.5-pro-latest](https://ai.google.dev/gemini-api/docs/models/gemini#gemini-1.5-pro-expandable) generative model in your terminal.
+A tool to use latest [gemini-1.5-pro-latest](https://ai.google.dev/gemini-api/docs/models/gemini#gemini-1.5-pro-expandable) generative model in your terminal.

 ## Installation